 Definition of Klinefelter Syndrome

-Klinefelter syndrome is one of the numerical chromosomal aberrations with a maldistribution of the gonosomes.
-With Klinefelter syndrome an extra X chromosome is present, which results in the karyotype 47,XXY.
+Klinefelter syndrome is one of the numerical chromosomal aberrations with maldistribution of the gonosomes.
+With Klinefelter syndrome, an extra X chromosome is present, which results in the karyotype 47,XXY.
 The incidence rate is 1:800.

 The clinical symptoms may also stem from the deficiency of testosterone.
 The lack of testosterone results in delayed sealing of the growth plates, and thus increased length growth with somatomegaly.

-In adult age the testosterone deficiency also effects bone structure and often leads to osteoperosis.
+In adult age, testosterone deficiency also affects bone structure and often leads to osteoporosis.